 - I am performing good as of now, but no one knows what turn life takes!
 I may be able to dedicate less and less time to work.
-I think that the manager role has the potential to limit myself to only work hours and enjoy my personal time more.
+I think that the manager role has the potential to limit me to only work hours and enjoy my time more.
 But I am not sure, whether not doing so will inhibit my current rate of growth.

 2. Won’t I have to slog too much work?

-- I feel that with time my analytical skills will get sloppy and I will tend to equate every silly problem with a huge plethora of baggage info from past.
+- I feel that with time my analytical skills will get sloppy and I will tend to equate every silly problem with a huge plethora of baggage info from the past.
 This could make me slow and hence I may become an IC who slogs even at 40 years of age.
 I can, however, circumvent this by having better project choices, to begin with.